hoangduytran/blender-manual/manual/compositing/types/input/scene/time_curve.rst

    :alt: Time Curve Node.

-The *Time Curve node* generates a factor value (from 0.0 to 1.0) that changes according to the curve as time progresses through the *Timeline*.
+The *Time Curve node* generates a factor value (from 0.0 to 1.0) between the scene start and end time, using a curve mapping.

 Inputs